ProductionsAutrementDit/PortalSynonymPlugin/README.md

 ## Configuration

 Go to http://\<Yourserverurl\>/synonyms/admin/ or click in the "Synonym" menu item, under "Admin".
+Add as many tag fields as you need.
+Go to http://\<Yourserverurl\>/synonyms/ or click in the "Synonym" menu item, under "Manage".
 Click on "Add new synonym" to add a new term.
 Click on "Add" to add a synonym to this term.
 Each synonyms will be replaced by the parent term.

+## Use

+Edit an item metadata or create a new item.
+Upon item save, tag fields values are inspected and replaced by their synonym.

 ## TODO
-1. Add a settings page, with a dropdown to choose the tag field to inspect.
-2. Allow to inspect multiple tag fields
-3. Add a function to inspect all Portal elements and replace synonyms (can be very long)
+1. Add a function to inspect all Portal elements and replace synonyms (can be very long)